jacobaustin123/renderer/README.md

-# python-stl-renderer
+# renderer

-A rudimentary python-based stl renderer for stl files.
+A python-based renderer for stl files and generic 3D objects.
 This script takes a generic .stl file, reads it and parses it into triangles, and then projects the triangles onto a viewing screen, computing intersections and overlaps, and applies shading as appropriate.

 ![teapot.png](https://raw.githubusercontent.com/ja3067/python-stl-renderer/master/examples/example.png)